johno/gatsby-themes/readme.md

 ## Themes

-- `gatsby-theme-docs`: Base documentation theme that uses MDX/react-docgen/styled-system to generate basic documentation for a component library
 - `gatsby-theme-blog-base`: Base theme that provides the necessary configuration and plugins for a basic blog
 - `gatsby-theme-sideways`: Minimal blog theme for developers with a sideways footer for links
+- `gatsby-theme-holden`: Image-based blog theme for those that like to peruse unsplash
+- `gatsby-theme-card`: Profile card theme for a simple splash page and social links
+- `gatsby-theme-docs`: Base documentation theme that uses MDX/react-docgen/styled-system to generate basic documentation for a component library
 - `gatsby-theme-redirects`: Add a redirects manifest to your site to redirect legacy urls to their new location

 ## Development